 The campus of San Angelo State University has also been hit.
 There have been thefts in apartment parking lots and even in driveways.

 The average price of replacing a catalytic converter is $1500 to $3000.
 Trucks, which are higher off the ground, are at higher risk simply because the converters are easier to access for thieves.
 The favorite target of thieves is the Toyota Prius.
-This popular gasoline, electric hybrid has two converters and is a favorite target according to the National Insurance Crime Bureau.
+This popular gasoline electric hybrid has two converters and is a favorite target, according to the National Insurance Crime Bureau.

 How can you protect yourself from being a victim?
 There are no foolproof methods that can foil very determined thieves, but you can minimize your chances of becoming a victim.

-Secure Parking: Let's face it, unless you own a locked garage, there just aren't a lot of secure parking spots in San Angelo.
+Secure Parking: Let's face it, unless you own a locked garage, there aren't a lot of secure parking spots in San Angelo.
 When parking in your driveway, where thefts do occur, consider motion sensor lights.
-If you're parking on a street, try to pick a well-lit one with plenty of traffic.
+If you're parking on the street, try to pick a well-lit one with plenty of traffic.
 Before signing a lease, ask the apartment community if they have a security monitor in the parking lot.
 Try to park close to building entrances or the nearest road in public parking lots.

 Adjust you car's security System: If your security system is already installed, set it to activate from vibrations such as those produced by a saw.

 Report a Theft Immediately: Alert law enforcement and your insurer if your converter gets stolen.
 Statistics can help get legislators to pass laws that make it tougher for thieves to sell stolen parts.